capablemonkey/github-go-to-definition/README.md

 For public use, I've hosted this service on Google App Engine at https://github-ctags.gordn.org.

+## Limitations

+- Doesn't work with private repositories yet, since the remote server somehow needs the authorization to download a private repo.
+- Will probably be slow for repos with 100MB+ of code (not total repo size, but actual file size)

 ## Running locally

 This project contains a chrome extension (located in `/chrome_extension/`) and a Ruby Sinatra backend server.